anthonyrisinger/cga/README.md

 *The shape of computation follows the shape of space.
 Whether these patterns reflect deep truth or useful organization remains an open and fascinating question.*

-## Act V: The Complete Reference
+## Part V: The Complete Reference

 The mathematics stands complete.
 Through fourteen chapters, we've journeyed from fragmentation to unification, from the discovery of reflection as the fundamental operation to the philosophical implications of a geometric universe.
 We've witnessed how geometric algebra transforms not just our calculations, but our very conception of space, transformation, and computation.

 But mathematics without implementation remains philosophy.
 The most elegant theory, the most unified framework, the most beautiful algebraic structure—all become academic exercises unless they can be reliably computed with the finite, flawed, and fascinating machines we call computers.
 This final part bridges that gap, transforming theoretical understanding into practical capability.

-Act V provides the complete practitioner's toolkit.
+Part V provides the complete practitioner's toolkit.
 Chapter 15 confronts the central challenge head-on: how do we preserve the perfection of continuous geometric algebra within the discrete, error-prone realm of floating-point arithmetic?
 The answer lies not in abandoning our principles but in understanding how the algebra itself provides the tools for robust computation.
 Chapter 16 then demonstrates how these robust components assemble into transformative system architectures, showing how geometric algebra doesn't just solve problems—it dissolves the boundaries between previously separate domains.

 The appendices that follow serve as both reference and foundation.
 From symbol glossaries to formula catalogs, from multiplication tables to implementation patterns, they provide the detailed resources that transform a reader into a practitioner.
 Together, these materials complete the bridge from mathematical beauty to computational reality.